openforis/sepal_ui/docs/source/tutorials/io-design.rst

     >>>> 4
     >>>> 8

-The value of a cannot be modifyed inside the function.
+The value of a cannot be modified inside the function.
 For those who have practiced other languages such as C/C++, Fortran or Java, you know that it's possible to choose if the variable is passed to the function by reference or by value.
-The flexibility of pyhton doesn't authorize this differences, there are just mutable and not mutable objects.
+The flexibility of Pyhton doesn't authorize this differences, there are just mutable and not mutable objects.
-2 solution were possible : eaither we return all the results from function to function (which could rapidely to a high number of tuples in the return statement) or use io objects to store inputs of our widgets and output of our processes.
+2 solution were possible : either we return all the results from function to function (which could rapidly to a high number of tuples in the return statement) or use io objects to store inputs of our widgets and output of our processes.

 IO object
 ---------